giantswarm/docs/src/content/getting started/understand-options-for-connectivity/_index.md

 ---
-title: Understand options for service connectivity
+title: Expose your app to the internet
-description: Explanation of how basic connectivity works in the platform using an example app.
+description: Use the platform capabilities to expose your application to the internet.
 weight: 60
-last_review_date: 2024-04-01
+last_review_date: 2024-04-05
 owner:
   - https://github.com/orgs/giantswarm/teams/sig-docs
 user_questions: